 Cream Cheese Frosting

-- 1.5 cups Powdered sweetener I use powdered monk fruit.
+- 1 ½ cups Powdered Sweetener of Choice I use powdered monk fruit.

 - Raspberries For extra decoration.